KratosMultiphysics/Kratos/docs/pages/Kratos/For_Users/Crash_Course/4_Data.md

     ```Python
     modelpart = Model.CreateModelPart("Test")
-    modelpart.AddNodalSolutionStepVariable(KMP.PRESSURE) # Indicates that I want to use PRESSURE as historical variable
+    modelpart.AddNodalSolutionStepVariable(KratosMultiphysics.PRESSURE) # Indicates that I want to use PRESSURE as historical variable
     ```

 - **`SetSolutionStepValue`**: Sets a value to the entity containing the variable.
 If not specified it will do it by adding it to the current time step, but that can be changed specifying how many times steps back you want to set the value:

     ```Python
-    node_3.SetSolutionStepValue(KMP.PRESSURE, 2.0)    # Sets PRESSURE to 2 in the current time step
+    node_3.SetSolutionStepValue(KratosMultiphysics.PRESSURE, 2.0)    # Sets PRESSURE to 2 in the current time step
-    node_3.SetSolutionStepValue(KMP.PRESSURE, 2.0, 0) # Sets PRESSURE to 3 in the time step 0 (current time step)
+    node_3.SetSolutionStepValue(KratosMultiphysics.PRESSURE, 2.0, 0) # Sets PRESSURE to 3 in the time step 0 (current time step)
-    node_3.SetSolutionStepValue(KMP.PRESSURE, 4.0, 1) # Sets PRESSURE to 4 in the time step 1 (previous time step)
+    node_3.SetSolutionStepValue(KratosMultiphysics.PRESSURE, 4.0, 1) # Sets PRESSURE to 4 in the time step 1 (previous time step)
     ```

 - **`GetSolutionStepValue`**: Gets the variable in the current entity.
 If not specified it will do it by adding it to the current time step, but that can be changed specifying how many times steps back you want to set the value:

     ```Python
-    print(node_3.GetSolutionStepValue(KMP.PRESSURE))    # Gets PRESSURE in the current time step
+    print(node_3.GetSolutionStepValue(KratosMultiphysics.PRESSURE))    # Gets PRESSURE in the current time step
-    print(node_3.GetSolutionStepValue(KMP.PRESSURE, 0)) # Gets PRESSURE in the time step 0 (current time step)
+    print(node_3.GetSolutionStepValue(KratosMultiphysics.PRESSURE, 0)) # Gets PRESSURE in the time step 0 (current time step)
-    print(node_3.GetSolutionStepValue(KMP.PRESSURE, 1)) # Gets PRESSURE in the time step 1 (previous time step)
+    print(node_3.GetSolutionStepValue(KratosMultiphysics.PRESSURE, 1)) # Gets PRESSURE in the time step 1 (previous time step)
     ```

     will produce: